Skip to main content

 Initial setup for Zendesk Reader

 This section describes how to configure Zendesk and Striim for the Zendesk Reader.
-You can authenticate using OAuth or username/password credentials.
+You can authenticate using OAuth or API token authentication.
 Complete the third-party configuration in Zendesk first, then create a connection profile in Striim.

 Third-party (Zendesk) configuration